 Thankfully researchers have found many alternative and complementary ways to calm our minds.

 Cannabidiol (CBD) – We bet you can guess our favorite way to help ease your mild daily stresses…phytocannabinoids!
 Non-psychoactive and non-addictive, phytocannabinoids can help with your daily stresses*.
 And Charlotte’s Web is more than just CBD.
-It contains whole plant phyto-cannabinoids which are a strategic key to unlocking your health’s full potential while supporting overall mind and body balance.
+It contains full-spectrum plant phyto-cannabinoids which are a strategic key to unlocking your health’s full potential while supporting overall mind and body balance.
 Our Charlotte’s Web Hemp Extract Oil 7mg CBD/1mL is a specially-formulated blend of phytocannabinoids.

 Want to know something awesome?
 Research studies show aerobic exercise effective in reducing occasional stresses.
 This could be from supervised classes at the gym or at-home online sessions… Suddenly Zumba class sounds a lot more appealing.